whatwg/streams/reference-implementation/README.md

 and then staging and commiting the submodule update.

+If you are working on a spec change and need to modify or add to these tests, what you can do is work directly in the `web-platform-tests` subdirectory.
+Create a branch there, where you modify the tests.
+You can then modify the spec and reference implementation to match your branch.
+Finally, you can use that branch to send a pull request to the web-platform-tests project.

 #### To-upstream web platform tests

 For parts of the spec that are still baking, we develop the tests alongside the spec in this repository, inside the `to-upstream-wpts` subfolder of this folder.
 Files can be added here alongside spec commits, and then one of the maintainers will take care of upstreaming to the web-platform-tests repository once the relevant part of the spec is mostly stable.